Your Cart is Currently Empty

 But what are the differences between these substances and what benefits do they hold for the consumer?

-As with CBD, CBG is not psychoactive, and many of the benefits that are experienced from CBD oil can be experienced with CBG.
+As with CBD, CBG is not psychoactive.
+Therefore, many of the benefits experienced from CBD oil can also be found with CBG.
 But CBG does offer a few exciting advancements.

-Some additional research has gone into the digestive benefits of CBG, particularly in combating the side effects of colitis and irritable bowel disease.
+Some additional research has gone into the digestive benefits of CBG, particularly in combating the side effects of inflammatory digestive issues.

-There has even been research into CBG that shows that it can be useful in the fight against bacterial infections.
+There has even been research into CBG that shows that it can be helpful in the fight against bacterial infections.

-According to the latest science, while the two substances share some common traits, it appears that CBG is more effective in the peripheral parts of the body while CBD is focused on the central nervous system.
+According to the latest science, while the two substances share some common traits, it appears that CBG is more effective in the peripheral parts of the body.
+At the same time, CBD is focused on the central nervous system.

 Another potential benefit is as an appetite stimulant.
 THC has long been known to increase appetite, but studies show that CBN could do the same thing but without the psychoactive effects of THC.

-CBN has a lot of potential, but its rarity and lack of research still means that its full treatment purposes are yet to be fully understood.
-Both CBN and CBD are used as sleep aids, and both have potential neuroprotective properties.
-For now, CBN needs more research before it hits the mainstream.
+CBN has many potentials, but its rarity and lack of research still mean that its full treatment purposes are yet to be fully understood.
+Both CBN and CBD are used to promote restful sleep, and both have potential neuroprotective properties.
+For now, CBN needs more research, but it is quickly making its way to the mainstream.

 As always, contact a medical professional before making decisions about a treatment plan.